stat545ubc-2022/assignment-b3-mullinslp/README.md

 + Feature #3: The output table has been made interactive.
 This means that individuals can search key words (related to products), examine the query hits easier, and see the total number of results.

 ## What's inside folder Assignment B3?
-+the app.R file contains the raw code which was used to add features to this Shiny app +bcl-data.csv contains the exported BC Liquor data used in the app +the rsconnect folder holds the  files to running and deploy the app +the www folder is where the two app images are stored
++ the app.R file contains the raw code which was used to add features to this Shiny app
++ bcl-data.csv contains the exported BC Liquor data used in the app
++ the rsconnect folder holds the  files to running and deploy the app
++ the www folder is where the two app images are stored

 ## Acknowledgement
 Dean Attali initially developed this app using public data from BC Liquor.
 This data can be found [here](https://github.com/daattali/shiny-server/blob/master/bcl/data/bcl-data.csv).
 Dean Attali's GitHub profile is linked [here](https://github.com/daattali).